I-2-1-40.Critical Case Procedures

 NOTE 2:

-When a VA data match identifies a claim for VPAT processing, the claim is given expedited processing even if other information suggests the data match was incorrect.
+When a VA data match identifies a claim for VPAT processing, give the claim expedited processing even if other information suggests the data match was incorrect.

 NOTE 3: